 XIOSim: power-performance modeling of mobile x86 cores

 Svilen Kanev, Gu Wei, and David Brooks.
-7/2012.
-“XIOSim: power-performance modeling of mobile x86 cores.”
-In International symposium on Low power Electronics and Design (ISLPED).
-ACM.
-Publisher's Version
+2012.
+“XIOSim: Power-Performance Modeling of Mobile X86 Cores”.
+In International Symposium on Low Power Electronics and Design (ISLPED).
+ACM

 Simulation is one of the main vehicles of computer architecture research.
 In this paper, we present XIOSim –- a highly detailed microarchitectural simulator targeted at mobile x86 microprocessors.
 The simulator execution model that we propose is a blend between traditional user-level simulation and full-system simulation.
 Our current implementation features detailed power and performance core models which allow microarchitectural exploration.
 Using a novel validation methodology, we show that XIOSim’s performance models manage to stay well within 10% of real hardware for the whole SPEC CPU2006 suite.
 Furthermore, we validate power models against measured data to show a deviation of less than 5% in terms of average power consumption.